Dollar prices stabilize in Baghdad and Erbil - Shafaq News

 Dollar prices stabilize in Baghdad and Erbil

-Shafaq News/ On Tuesday, the exchange rates оf the US Dollar against the Iraqi dinar remained stable in Baghdad and Erbil markets.
+Shafaq News/ On Monday, the exchange rates of the US dollar against the Iraqi dinar remained stable in Baghdad and Erbil.

-According to Shafaq News Agency correspondent, the dollar's rates hoovered with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 149,800 dinars for every 100 dollars.
+According to Shafaq News Agency correspondent, the dollar's rates stabilized with the opening of the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 149,750 dinars for every 100 dollars.
+These are the same prices recorded yesterday, Sunday.